-A: If you are renting your property from L&Q then we are responsible for the maintenance of your property (except internal decorations).
+If you are renting your property from L&Q then we are responsible for the maintenance of your property (except internal decorations).

-You my report any repairs by contacting our team at L&Q Direct on 0300 456 9998.
+You may report any repairs by contacting our team at L&Q Direct on 0300 456 9998.
 Please note if the repair is a result of customer misuse at the property it is likely that we will ask you to pay for the damage.

 If you have purchased a property from us, we arrange for the external repairs and maintenance of communal areas and collect the costs through an annual service charge.
-Maintaining the inside of the property is the responsibility of the owner except for the Heat Interface Unit (HIU) which is maintained and serviced by L&Q Energy.
+Maintaining the inside of the property is the responsibility of the owner.